 We have a beautiful, web interface for managing your organizations, projects, environments and features.
 Additionally, we expose a simple HTTP API along with a client library that takes only a few minutes to integrate into your application.

-When you create a project, it comes preloaded with a production environment and a personal environment for each user to get you up and running quickly, but we support as many other environments as necessary (e.g. staging, smoke, Heroku review app, or whatever you can dream up).
+When you create a project, it comes preloaded with a production environment and a personal environment for each developer to get you up and running quickly.
+But we support as many other environments as necessary (e.g. staging, smoke, Heroku review app, or whatever you can dream up).

 Organizations allow you to group projects for permissions and billing purposes.
 You can belong to one or more organizations.
 Each organization can have as many projects and members as necessary.
 Organization members are automatically granted access to all projects owned by the organization.

 Projects allow you to manage many different applications and services under one organization.
 Each project has its own environments and features.
 All members of the owning organization are automatically granted access to the project.
 Additionally, you can grant access for people directly to one or more projects.

 Environments allow you to model your development lifecycle and vary feature enablement depending on where the code is executed (e.g. from local development to staging to production).

 Production and personal environments (one for each organization member and project collaborator) are automatically created for each project, but you are free to add any others as needed (e.g. staging, etc.).